judemont/CommitGPT/README.md

 ## Features

-Use CTRL+ALT+C or CMD+ALT+C (Mac) to commit all changes and automatically generate a fitting commit message.
+Use CTRL+SHIFT+A or CMD+SHIFT+A (Mac) to commit all changes and automatically generate a fitting commit message.

 ## Requirements